 I got a few books from the library that I just loved.
-Three of them, that explained evolution to children in a way that they can easily understand.
+I got four books on evolution for kids, that explained evolution to children in a way that they can easily understand.

 I Used to Be A Fish – a boy is inspired by a pet fish and fueled by imagination to tell a whimsical version of his own life story, which mirrors the process of human evolution.
 Children—and adults—will love the absurdity of this tale.

 Grandmother Fish – Told in an engaging call and response text where a child can wiggle like a fish or hoot like an ape and brought to life by vibrant artwork, Grandmother Fish takes children and adults through the history of life on our planet and explains how we are all connected.